What time the mighty moon was gathering light

 But I shall reign for ever over all”.

-We are busy working to bring Alfred Lord Tennyson's "Love and Death" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Lord Tennyson's "Love and Death" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Love and Death" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.